How to get more Omega 3 in your diet?

 This is a shame, as Omega-3 fatty acids offer many health benefits.
 Omega-3s can help fight depression, improve eye health and brain health, decrease risk factors of heart disease, and reduce symptoms of ADHD, just to name a few.

-But, if you’re not getting enough Omega-3s in your diet, how do you up your intake?
+But, if you’re not getting enough Omega-3s in your diet, how do you up to your intake?
 Check out this guide to learn how to get more Omega-3s in your diet.

 Fish is important for Omega 3 intake